cobyeastwood/blue-bot/README.md

 	<br/>

-2. Trading strategies can be implemented as the following.
+2. Trading strategies can be easily implemented.

 	<br/>